MultiverseLearningProducts/swe/src/mod1/wk2/day2.md

 2. Call the API with a `Bearer Token` set to this token.
 Hopefully you should see a 200 OK response!

-# Lesson 4 - Modify your Login page to use the Auth0 Login page
+# Lesson 4 (Optional as complex) - Modify your Login page to use the Auth0 Login page
 OAuth deals specifically with authorisation of resources, **OpenID Connect** is a protocol which is built on top of OAuth 2.0 and focusses on user authentication.
 It is widely used to enable user logins on consumer websites and mobile apps.

 ![sequence diagram showing the OpenID Connect authorization flow](https://user-images.githubusercontent.com/1316724/102927348-b8b75700-448e-11eb-9d0d-3d7fa4e6e1ea.png)